InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         ID <code>1</code>.
         <p>
-          Set the bit corresponding to a given vendor to <code>1</code> if the CMP has established transparency for a vendor's legitimate interest disclosures.
+          Set the bit corresponding to a given vendor to <code>1</code> if the CMP has established transparency for that vendor's legitimate interest disclosures for one or more Purposes (not Special Purposes).
         </p>
         <p>
           If a user exercises their “Right To Object” to a vendor’s